HomeSpecialties › Pathology

 How to optimise your application

-The honest read: Because there's no competitive central round, the bottleneck isn't a ranking — it's getting hired into an accredited-laboratory registrar post in your chosen discipline and location.
-The workforce is in shortage, which helps, but the popular disciplines (especially anatomical pathology) and metropolitan posts are more sought-after, so demonstrating genuine interest and getting laboratory exposure early are what move the needle.
+The honest read: With no competitive central round, the bottleneck isn't a ranking — it's getting hired into an accredited-laboratory registrar post in your chosen discipline and location.
+The shortage helps, but popular disciplines (especially anatomical pathology) and metropolitan posts are more sought-after, so genuine interest and early laboratory exposure are what move the needle.

 • Get laboratory exposure and a foot in the door (tied to Securing an accredited post, start PGY1–2) — Pathology terms, research, or unaccredited/locum laboratory time help you find and win an advertised registrar post — and let the recommended 'commitment to pathology' criterion show.